yomura/objspacecdn/readme.txt

 <strong>What does it do?</strong>

 ObjSpace CDN connects your WordPress site to the ObjSpace CDN, automatically pushing your media up to the CDN making it faster for your visitors.

-<strong>Do you work for DreamHost?</strong>

-Yes, but this isn't an official DreamHost plugin at this time.
-I know that's a weird concept, but right now since I'm the only one writing and supporting it, it's not officially supported via DreamHost support.
-If you have problems, please post in the forums.

-<strong>Do I have to host my website on DreamHost?</strong>

-You have to use Dream<em>Speed</em>, which belongs to Dream<em>Host</em>.
-It should work on any modern host with PHP 5.3.3+ and cURL 7.16.2+ (with zLib and OpenSSL) and was tested on a few different Linux hosts, with both Apache and nginx.
-I have not tested on Windows Servers.

 <strong>Can I use this on Multisite?</strong>